jflamy/owlcms4/docs/Categories.md

 ## Reassigning the athletes

 After updating an age group with new categories, the program highlights the `Reassign Athletes` button at the top.
-It is usually wise to determine age groups and categories prior to importing or entering athletes, but you can re-compute the categories for athletes that are already weighed in.
+It is usually wise to determine age groups and categories prior to importing or entering athletes, but you can actually change the categories and re-compute the categories for each athlete at anytime.

-In a real competition it is unlikely that you would change the categories after weighing the athletes, but good to know that you always can.
+For athletes that have not been weighed-in, the program records the presumed weight for the athlete based on the information read from the registration file, or the category information explicitly entered for the athlete.
+For example, if you enter a kid in a 40kg category, and later delete the 40kg category, the program remembers that the best weight information available is 40kg.
+So the athlete will be placed "as best as possible" using the 40kg information until someone changes the category manually, or the athlete is weighed in.

 ![050_afterUpdate](img/Categories/050_afterUpdate.png)